brettChapman/multivis/README.md

 			- [backgroundColor] : Set the background colour of the plot (default: 'white')
 			- [foregroundColor] : Set the foreground colour of the plot (default: 'black')
 			- [node_data] : Peak Table column names to include in the mouse over information (default: 'Name' and 'Label')
-			- [nodeColorScale] : The scale to use for colouring the nodes ("linear", "reverse_linear", "log", "reverse_log", "square", "reverse_square", "area", "reverse_area", "volume", "reverse_volume", "ordinal") (default: 'linear')
+			- [nodeColorScale] : The scale to use for colouring the nodes ("linear", "reverse_linear", "log", "reverse_log", "square", "reverse_square", "area", "reverse_area", "volume", "reverse_volume", "ordinal", "reverse_ordinal") (default: 'linear')
 			- [node_color_column] : The Peak Table column to use for node colours (default: None sets to black)
 			- [node_cmap] : Set the CMAP colour palette to use for colouring the nodes (default: 'brg')
-			- [edgeColorScale] : The scale to use for colouring the edges, if edge_color_value is 'pvalue' ("linear", "reverse_linear", "log", "reverse_log", "square", "reverse_square", "area", "reverse_area", "volume", "reverse_volume", "ordinal") (default: 'linear')
+			- [edgeColorScale] : The scale to use for colouring the edges, if edge_color_value is 'pvalue' ("linear", "reverse_linear", "log", "reverse_log", "square", "reverse_square", "area", "reverse_area", "volume", "reverse_volume", "ordinal", "reverse_ordinal") (default: 'linear')
 			- [edge_color_value] : Set the values to colour the edges by.
 Either 'sign', 'score' or 'pvalue' (default: 'score')
 			- [edge_cmap] : Set the CMAP colour palette to use for colouring the edges (default: 'brg')
 			- [addArcs] : Setting to 'True' adds arcs around the edge bundle for each block (default: False)